Ahrefs and SE Ranking are two of the most widely respected tools in the SEO community.

 Fast forward to today, Ahrefs is a multi-purpose SEO tool that includes keyword research, site audit, rank tracker, and other essential SEO capabilities.

 SE Ranking was launched in 2013 as a cloud-based SEO platform for entrepreneurs, agencies, and online marketing professionals.
-SE Ranking is based in London, UK, with offices in USA, Russia, Ukraine, and Belarus.
+SE Ranking is based in London, UK, with offices in USA, Ukraine, and Belarus.

 SE Ranking’s toolkit features SEO tools for keyword research, technical SEO audit, backlink analysis, competitor analysis, and more.